dp4ml/dp4ml.github.io/_pages/cfp.md

 papers will be given an oral presentation.

 ### Topics
-We invite submissions related (but not limited to) the following topics:
+We invite submissions of papers related (but not limited) to the following topics:

 **Theory of duality principle:**
 * Representer theorems